-5.66 The application is accompanied by a Landscape Design Masterplan prepared by Landscape Connection with the specific objective of enhancing the setting of the proposed dwelling, and its ecological, biodiversity and visual amenity value.
-The key landscape proposals are as follows: -
+5.57 The application is accompanied by a Landscape Design Masterplan prepared by Landscape Connection with the specific objective of enhancing the setting of the proposed dwelling, and its ecological, biodiversity and visual amenity value.

+5.58 The key landscape proposals are as follows: -

 - Entrance - Visibility splays widened to improve safety.
 Granite sett margin acts as demarcation zone.
 Stabilised porous gravel within grid upon entering driveway.
-Wildflower verges introduced. - Boundary white rendered wall removed - Mixed native hedge and wildflower verge. - Mixed native hedge maintained at 1.5-2m wide and 2-3m high.
-2m high closeboard fence to sit behind this wall for privacy. - Small/Medium height multi stem trees set within prairie inspired planting (e.g. Ornamental grasses and herbaceous flowering mixes) for movement.
+Wildflower verges introduced. - Boundary white rendered wall removed - Mixed native hedge maintained at 1.8m in front of 1.8m high railings and wildflower verge. - Small/Medium height multi stem trees set within prairie inspired planting (e.g. Ornamental grasses and herbaceous flowering mixes) for movement.
 Trees help to reduce visual dominance of building.
 Tree species include the RHS high pollinating Prunus serrula with its deep red bark, and the contrasting white Betula jacquemontii. - The Orchard - Wildflower meadow with fruit trees eg mix of apples.
-Mown verges.

-- Native buffer planting to eastern boundary maintained at heights of 5 - 7m to reduce visual dominance of building. - Improved and rejuvenated buffer planting to boundary.
+Mown verges. - Native buffer planting to eastern boundary maintained at heights of 5 - 7m to reduce visual dominance of building. - Improved and rejuvenated buffer planting to boundary.
 Native species to be introduced.
-Heights of 5-7m to reduce visual dominance of building. - Natural swimming pool set within reeds/marginal planting.
-Timber boardwalk included. - High pollinating defensible shrub and herbaceous planting to building. - Car port with biodiverse green roof.
-Open sides.
-2 car spaces underneath.
+Heights of 5-7m to reduce visual dominance of building. - High pollinating defensible shrub and herbaceous planting to building.